palmerjh/ampt/README.md

 # ampt
 A Multi-Phase Transport model for high-energy nuclear collisions.
+Used as part of the Vanderbilt Compact Muon Soleinoid (CMS) Lab in tandem with CERN.

 How To run in latest forked version and generate ROOT TTree: